Let’s Talk SEL: An overview of Social and Emotional Learning for GRPS Parents and Caregivers

 Take advantage of support services.
 Seek the advice and support of school counselors or other social services during times of family crisis, such as a divorce or the death of a close friend or family member.
 Remember that no matter how close you are to your child, they may be more comfortable discussing a troubling family situation with another trusted adult.

 Strategies At School

 Investigate your school’s efforts to support social and emotional learning.
 Keep in mind that programs take on many forms and are called by many different names, including character education, leadership, conflict resolution, or peer mediation.
 There are four ideal components of a school’s social emotional learning program: a specific program to support social-emotional learning, problem-prevention and health promotion activities, support services to address transitions, crises, and conflicts, and a commitment to community service.
 Ask your child, their teacher, your school principal, or your PAL about activities and programs in each of these key areas.

 Organize guest speakers.
-Did you know GRPS has our very own SEL department?!
+Did you know GRPS has a whole department dedicated to social emotional learning?
 Work with your GRPS FACE team to identify experts within your community who can speak to parents and teachers about strategies for nurturing emotionally intelligent children.
 Reach out to us anytime by calling 819-1977!
 You can also collaborate with your school’s parent organization to make this happen!

 Celebrate diversity.
 Work with other parents and school staff to organize programs and events to celebrate and honor the many cultures in your school community.

 Begin the discussion.
 Bring together leaders from throughout your community — businesspeople and law enforcement, parents and educators — to discuss ways in which your community can make the emotional health and wellness of children a priority.